kmanc/remote_code_oxidation/hash_params/README.md

 ## How it works

-Hash params performs Rust's default hash algorithm ([SipHash-1-3 at the time of this writing](https://en.wikipedia.org/wiki/SipHash)) on commandline arguments and prints their output in hex.
+Hash params performs Rust's default hash algorithm ([SipHash-1-3 at the time of this writing](https://en.wikipedia.org/wiki/SipHash)) on command line arguments and prints their output in hex.
 This should not be considered cryptographically secure, but works for obfuscating a value in a repeatable way.

 ## Using it